Music (Madonna album): Accolades and rankings

 Music earned a total of five Grammy Award nominations.
 In 2001, it won Best Recording Package, given to art director Kevin Reagan, and was nominated for Best Pop Vocal Album, while the title track was nominated for Record of the Year and Best Female Pop Vocal Performance at the 43rd edition.
 In 2002, Madonna received one more nomination for "Don't Tell Me" in the category of Best Short Form Music Video.
 Additionally, the album was recognized as the Best International Album at the Danish Music Awards, the International Pop Album of the Year at the Hungarian Music Awards, and the International Album of the Year at the NRJ Music Awards in 2001.

 Music was voted the 16th and 18th best record of 2001 in the Pazz & Jop and Dean's List, both annual polls published by The Village Voice.
 Spin also named the record the 18th best album of 2000.
 On NMEs list of the 50 best albums of 2000, the album was ranked at number 47.
 Three editors of Billboard also chose Music in their top five of best-of albums of 2000.
 It was also featured in a number of the best albums of the decade; Slant Magazine included the album on their list of "The Best Albums of the Aughts" at number 31, while it was included at WFPK's 500 Albums of the 2000s at number 223.
 In 2003, the album was listed at number 452 on Rolling Stones The 500 Greatest Albums of All Time.
-It is Madonna's fourth album on the list, the most among female artists.
+It was Madonna's fourth album on the list, the most among female artists.
 In 2005, Music was featured in the book 1001 Albums You Must Hear Before You Die.